Pranav5255/Pranav5255/README.md

 # Hi, I'm Pranav 👋

 I'm an engineering student passionate about **Cloud** and **DevOps**.
-Member of AWS Cloud Club PICT | Learning everything about infrastructure, automation, and the cloud ☁️
+Learning everything about infrastructure, automation, and the cloud ☁️ Ok, not everything is visible in the tech stack rn due the private repos😭😭

+But yea, this is a project graveyard😵😵

 ## 🚀 Tech Stack